Mixing Alcohol and Medication

 Like alcohol, Xanax works on the GABA receptors in the human brain to produce feelings of relaxation.
 People who have a legitimate prescription for a drug such as Xanax should never use the drug regularly for an extended period of time, unless under the explicit instructions of a qualified physician.
 Withdrawing from Xanax is extremely difficult after long-term use, even for those who take the drug exactly as prescribed.

-Help is available 24/7 call this number for a free personal consultation 866-480-4328.
 Safe use dictates never combining a benzo with alcohol because the cumulative combined effects can be fatal.
 Both substances slow heart rate and breathing, and overdose is possible even in small amounts.